Home » Healthy homemaking » Tallow Candles | Alternative to Toxic Store Bought Candles

 Since the 1970’s different agencies have issued warnings over health concerns of petroleum (and other chemicals like acetone, tetrachloroethene, chlorobenzene, ethylbenzene, styrene, xylene, phenol, cresol, cyclopentene, lead, and carbon monoxide) that are constitute mass produced store bought candles.

 The big problem?
 Candle manufacturers are not required to list or disclose hazardous, toxic or carcinogenic compounds used in their products.
-It is up to the individual to be an educated consumer.
+Unfortunately, this is true for almost all household products.

 After reading up on the modern candle making process and concerns over certain chemical constituents, I was eager to find an alternative.